dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 ---
 LinkedIn is the kid everyone is forced to play with on the playground, even though nobody wants to.
 Not because he’s unskilled, but because he makes the game less fun for everyone.
 He also forces others to play the game only in the way he wants to play.

-While this kid’s parents (Reid & Satya) might think “how wonderful it is that everyone is playing with my kid,” they don’t necessarily see how miserable everyone is.
+While this kid’s parents (Reid & Satya) might think “how wonderful it is that everyone is playing with my kid,” they don’t see how miserable everyone is.

-However, this kid is smart and can change the rules of the game for the better.
+But this kid is smart and can change the rules of the game for the better.
 He just needs to listen to other kids and understand what they want to play.
 If he can do that, the entire game can change completely.

-He might even find out that others eagerly genuinely **want** to play with him then.
-To reimagine LinkedIn is to look at the future of work realistically, the role of the individual, work that makes us happy, and the need of the economy that is meant to make us constant learners, connectors, creators, and makers.
+He might even find out that others genuinely **want** to play with him then.
+To reimagine LinkedIn is to look at the future of work, the role of the individual, work that makes us happy, and the need of the economy that makes us constant learners, connectors, creators, and makers.
 LinkedIn is not at all ready for this revolution.
-If anything, LinkedIn is fixed in an old model that keeps things stuck in the past.
+If anything, LinkedIn remains fixed in an old model that keeps things stuck in the past.

 In this essay, I want to go over what’s broken about LinkedIn, the future of work, and how LinkedIn can become a formidable player in this new economy.

-This isn’t about minor things like interface changes and some broken features in the mobile app, but an entirely different philosophy.
+This isn’t about minor things like interface changes and some broken features in the mobile app, but a  different philosophy altogether.

 Let’s get to it.

 # The Problems

-There are surface issues with LinkedIn, and they stem from a more profound underlying philosophy, metaphor, and narrative that are implicitly baked into the product and service.
+There are surface issues with LinkedIn, and they stem from a more profound underlying philosophy, metaphor, and narrative that are baked into the product and service.
 These are the roots of not only a broken product but a broken approach to work itself.

 In this section, I want to discuss where LinkedIn has left its users behind and left a vast chasm of unmet needs.

-As I go through these details, a note to those reading this internally that the metrics might show a different story.
-However, I do not believe high engagement necessarily means positive feelings and opinions about LinkedIn.
+As I go through these details, a note to those reading this inside LinkedIn that the metrics might show a different story.
+However, I do not believe high engagement show positive feelings and opinions about LinkedIn.
 Its leaders should note that metrics that emerge from compulsion do not indicate a healthy ecosystem.
 There’s a reason why alternative networks are popping up that tackle this challenge differently, and they are growing fast.
-Companies like [BlueCrew](https://bluecrewjobs.com) and [Jobcase](https://jobcase.com), even though they are focused on blue-collar jobs, are doing a much better job (pun fully intended) at understanding the needs of its users.
+Companies like [BlueCrew](https://bluecrewjobs.com) and [Jobcase](https://jobcase.com), even though focused on blue-collar jobs, are doing a much better job at understanding the needs of its users.

 _(Yes, I know they are not strict social networks.)_

 > What's the point of network effects if everyone dislikes your product and feel forced to use it anyways?

 Kim Kardashian has network effects because she’s famous.
-But just because something is popular (a cruder way of saying less popular), doesn’t make it useful.
+But just because something is popular, doesn’t make it useful.

 ## User as a Product, Advertiser/Recruiter as Customer

 On LinkedIn, you are the product.
 This would not be so bad in and of itself if it provided enough positive value to the user.
-However, it dramatically reduces the usefulness of the platform for the users themselves in a few key ways.
+However, it reduces the usefulness of the platform for the users themselves in a few key ways.

-_Note: I believe LinkedIn’s future could still involve making the user the product but more intelligently engaging the users’ needs and understanding the future of work._
+_Note: LinkedIn’s future can still involve making the user the product but engaging the users’ needs and understanding the future of work._

 ### Broken Way of Relating to Others

 While the network of people you know can help you with your professional career, there is no organizing principle behind how you relate to people on LinkedIn.
 All connections are alike.
 This gives rise to some of the most tedious features on the site.

 First, it muddies the experience of the feed.
 Say you are not a lawyer or have anything to do with the legal field at all.
 But your friend Michael is a lawyer.
 Michael always posts updates about the legal field.
-This makes his posts on your feed mostly useless.
+This is makes his posts on your feed irrelevant.
 You cannot focus on the things you wish to learn, grow in, etc. (Yes, I know there’s an option to unfollow him so that I stop seeing his posts, but that’s beside the point).
 What should have been a rich source of news, articles, help in things that matter to you instead blurs into a mix of sameness.

 Second, it gives rise to virtue signaling and bland content.
 The LinkedIn feed is like a display of confusing billboards where people are don’t know what to share.
-This is why we get either dreadfully boring industry news about completely unrelated fields on our timeline from friends or useless posts about the inspiring wisdom of billionaires with #so #many #hashtags #to #make #it #noticeable #to #others.
+This is why we get either boring industry news about completely unrelated fields on our timeline from friends or useless posts about the inspiring wisdom of billionaires with #so #many #hashtags #to #make #it #noticeable #to #others.
 If people don’t know who or what they’re posting to, then what gets shared is not useful.
 So you post the absolute generic with no value.

 LinkedIn also feeds a different type of social media resentment.
 Like how Instagram makes us self-conscious about our happiness, physical bodies, and lifestyles, LinkedIn does that to professional success.
 I have had countless conversations with people of varying work experiences who feel a crushing sense of being left behind seeing out-of-context moves of their colleagues.
 The artificial and canned response only adds to this type of broken and artificial relating with others.

 This doesn’t even count the “Breaking News” section on the top left corner that highlights click-bait anxiety-producing news.
 While it is meant to be informative, it is not context-driven, or user-driven.
 Constructive Journalism might be a potential solution here.

+LinkedIn Groups are no better.
+They are either silent ghost towns or a self-promotional spam-fest of users shouting into the void to other self-promoters.

 Finally, it gives rise to artificial connections.
-You can choose to accept connection requests from just the people you know well to curate your relationships carefully, but that reduces the value of the network (network effects).
+You can choose to accept connection requests from only the people you know well to curate your relationships, but that reduces the value of the network (network effects).

 On the opposite spectrum, if you accept everyone’s request, you drown in requests, and the whole experience ends up being a spam-filled mess.